Leasehold risk checklist

 Warning signals

-- Inconsistent fee values across documents.
+- Different fee values in different documents.

 Questions to ask